jayber/fodlereyez/README.md

 * Does not traverse symlinks, and excludes certain directories on linux containing virtual files or mount points (see final column in image above).
-However, you can still see the contents of these directories by invoking the app with these directories or symlinks as the argument.
+However, you can still see the contents of these entries by invoking the app with their path as the argument.

+![An alternative listing shown on a terminal with purple background of an wsl/Ubuntu filesystem root.
+In the size column on the right, some entries show the text "-link-" or "-excl-" instead of a size](demo2.png)

 Take a look at available command line options using `--help`